rwinkhart/randalls-cryptographic-wrappers/README.md

 It encrypts all data with both AES256-GCM and ChaCha20-Poly1305.

-Passphrases are securely cached for three minutes and RPC authentication is used to ensure that only the binary+user responsible for caching the passphrase can retrieve it.
+Passphrases are securely cached for three minutes and RPC authentication is used to ensure that only the binary+user responsible for caching the passphrase can utilize it.
 This feature is supported on Linux, FreeBSD, MacOS, and Windows.

 RCW also features a sanity check to ensure no data loss occurs due to a user entering the